Jeremiznoo/creds-aliases/README.md

 # CTF Aliases

-This project provides a simple way to manage and access environment variables for your CTF (Capture The Flag) challenges on your Linux system using aliases and functions.
+This project simplifies managing and accessing environment variables on your Linux system using aliases and functions.
+It makes changes permanent, so you don't have to repeatedly set variables like IP, target, username etc...
+Ideal for CTF challenges, it saves time by letting you quickly reference key variables without re-entering them.

 ## Features
 - Set up common environment variables like IP, target, username, password, and domain.